DNA: the most unusual molecule on earth.

 In 1869, Johann Friedrich Miescher at the University of Tübingen in southern Germany, upstream from Mannheim, where Big Brother played not so long ago, was looking at the pus in surgical bandages through a microscope.
 He noticed that there was a large amount of a material he called nuclein because it was in the nuclei of cells.

 He thought this material nuclein must be important because there was so much of it.
 Later, in a letter to his uncle, Miescher suggested that these unusual molecules could have to do with heredity.
-This was such an amazing insight that everyone ignored it for eighty-five years.
+This was such an amazing insight that everyone ignored it for eighty-five years, now scientists today are using microscopes daily to find all sorts of information out about a persons biological makeup.

 How could anything with just four basic elements carry the whole story of life?